EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /brush raise,
-    /brush raise,"Raise brush, raise all blocks by one" Permissions,"worldedit.brush.raise"
+    Description,"Raise brush, raise all blocks by one" Permissions,"worldedit.brush.raise"
     Usage,"/brush raise <shape> [radius]"
        <shape>,"The shape of the region"